ahmedhnewa/OAuth1.0a/README.md

 # oAuth1
-A simple library to use OAuth 1.0a Authentication with Retrofit
+A simple library to use OAuth 1.0a Authentication with Retrofit, This library is based on [https://github.com/rameshvoltella/WoocommerceAndroidOAuth1](WoocommerceAndroidOAuth1)

 Last Release :
 [![](https://jitpack.io/v/AhmedRiyadh441/oAuth1.svg)](https://jitpack.io/#AhmedRiyadh441/oAuth1)